Graham-Cat/Log-Tower-Generator/walkthrough/03_pattern_finding.md

 [^1]: Note that one of the two words is literally "Word."

-Specifically, the find-and-replace mechanism in MS Word facilitated pattern finding that would have been very difficult (if not practically impossible) for me to perform on paper.
+Specifically, the find-and-replace and copy/paste mechanisms in MS Word facilitated pattern finding that would have been very difficult (if not practically impossible) for me to perform on paper.

 ## Replace